ecnepsnai/otto/docs/protocol.md

 **Note:** While the SSH protocol is used, the Otto agent does not actually use OpenSSH or any SSH identites or configuration files on the system.

-# Process

-Except in host registration (which does not use the Otto protocol), Otto Servers always connect to Otto agents, however the Otto protocol is not request then reply, such as HTTP.

-When a message is received the recipient must first determine wether or not it can understand the message by checking the protocol version.
-Otto agents will refuse messages using different protocol versions.

-If the protocol version matches, the agent will then collect the length of the encrypted data, then read all of that data into memory.
-The otto protocol requires fully-formed messages and does not currently support streaming.

-With the message in hand, the agent can determine what data type the message data is by using the message type value.
-The binary data of the message is a [gob](https://golang.org/pkg/encoding/gob/) encoded byte-slice.

-The connection is then used for further messages from either the Otto agent to server.
-For example, the server may tell the agent to cancel a running script after it has started.

-Some actions will happen after the agent has closed the connection, for example agents may exit after closing the connection when requested by the server.